Macroeconomic Equilibrium Monetarists vs Keynesians

 Government intervention is essential: fiscal and monetary policies are needed to nudge the economy out of trouble.

-Real-world throwback: Think of how governments injected billions during COVID-19 just to keep economies alive.
+IB Economics Real-life Example: Think of how governments injected billions during COVID-19 just to keep economies alive.

-Inflationary & Deflationary Gaps: When Things Get Wobbly
+IB Economics Inflationary & Deflationary Gaps: When Things Get Wobbly

 An inflationary gap (YE > YF) = the economy’s overheating.
 Too much money chasing too few goods = rising prices.
 Hello, inflation.